 For a product to satisfy StateRAMP’s Authorization requirements, the underlying technologies must have demonstrated minimum security compliance.
 For many providers, this can be a challenge if they rely on technologies that are not yet StateRAMP or FedRAMP Authorized.

-In May 2023, the Standards and Technical Committee approved updated Boundary Guidance that allows for StateRAMP Provisional status for cloud offerings that rely on solutions which have not yet achieved a StateRAMP or FedRAMP Authorization, so long as the suppliers complete a StateRAMP Security Snapshot for the solution to make visible the strengths and risks of the cyber posture.
+In May 2023, the Standards and Technical Committee approved updated Boundary Guidance that allows for StateRAMP Provisionally Authorized status for cloud offerings that rely on solutions which have not yet achieved a StateRAMP or FedRAMP Authorization, so long as the suppliers complete a StateRAMP Security Snapshot for the solution to make visible the strengths and risks of the cyber posture.

 “A cloud offering’s boundary is important when considering cybersecurity, because it provides visibility into the IT supply chain that can be a weak spot for bad actors to infiltrate,” explained Noah Brown, StateRAMP PMO Director.
 “StateRAMP’s Boundary Guidance is a novel approach to solving the costly challenge of the ‘chicken or the egg’ question that providers face today when considering their suppliers.”